Satakunta: Politics

+For parliamentary elections, the region of Satakunta forms a single constituency, Satakunta.
+As of 2023, the constituency elects eight of the 200 members of the Parliament of Finland.

 Geography

 A young stand of pine forest in Northern Satakunta.

 The Eura River in Panelia, Eura.

 The exact borders of Satakunta towards Southwest Finland, Ostrobothnia and Southern Tavastia are rather well-defined.
 However, this is not the case with the Northern Tavastia, i.e. in the modern day region of Pirkanmaa.
 This is because northern parts of Pirkanmaa were only sparsely inhabited wilderness and the borders of the provinces were never well defined before the introduction of county system in 1634.
 In that year, the border between Turku and Pori County which included Satakunta, and Uusimaa and Tavastia county was rather arbitrarily drawn in Tammerkoski.
 To further complicate matters, Tampere with her surroundings was transferred to Tavastia Province in the 19th century.
 As a result, the region around Ikaalinen and Parkano is variously described as being part of Satakunta, Tavastia, Sata-Häme or Pirkanmaa.